anko/tap-merge/readme.markdown

 # tap-merge

-Merge multiple [TAP 13][1] streams into one.
+Merge [TAP 13][1] streams.

 Re-numbers tests and test plans to remove conficts.
 The test plan (e.g.
 `1..5`) line is emitted last.
 Can be used from the command line or as a module.

 ## CLI usage

     tap-merge <(tapProducer1) <(tapProducer2)

-or otherwise concatenate two TAP streams and feed them on `stdin`.
+or otherwise concatenate two TAP streams and feed them on `stdin` to `tap-merge`.

 ## Module usage